|

 Descriptive Note is not required.
 Balance the number and length

-- Descriptive Note is a repeatable field.
-If there is any Descriptive Note, there should always be a descriptive note in English, but there may be multiple descriptive notes in multiple languages.
+- Descriptive Note is a repeatable field to allow Notes in different languages.
+If there is any descriptive note, there should always be a descriptive note in English.
 Each instance of the descriptive note has a contributor and at least one source.

 - As a first priority, make descriptive notes for the most

-important places for art history and for those places that
+important places for art history and for those place records that

 have outstanding issues or ambiguities.